Moduli of cubic surfaces and their anticanonical divisors: Geometric characterization of pairs

-\begin{lemma} Let $(S,D)$ be a pair which is invariant under a non-trivial $\mathbb C^*$-action.
-Suppose the singularities of $S$ and $D$ are given as in the first and second columns of Table \ref{tab:Gm-action}, respectively.
-Then $(S,D)$ is conjugate by $\mathrm{Aut}(\PP^3)$ to $(\{F=0\},\{F=H=0\})$ for $F$ and $H$ as in the third and fourth columnns in Table \ref{tab:Gm-action}, respectively.
+$x_0 =0$. \end{lemma} \begin{lemma} Let $(S,D)$ be a pair that is invariant under a non-trivial $\mathbb C^*$-action.
+Suppose the singularities of $S$ and $D$ are given as in the first and second entries in one of the rows of Table \ref{tab:Gm-action}, respectively.
+Then $(S,D)$ is projectively equivalent to $(\{F=0\},\{F=H=0\})$ for $F$ and $H$ as in the third and fourth entries in the same row of Table \ref{tab:Gm-action}, respectively.
 In particular, any such pair $(S,D)$ is unique.
-Conversely, if $(S,D)$ is given by equations as in the third and fourth columns of Table \ref{tab:Gm-action}, then $(S, D)$ has singularities as in the first and second columns of Table \ref{tab:Gm-action} and $(S,D)$ is $\mathbb C^*$-invariant.
-Furthermore the element $\lambda\in \SL(4, \mathbb C^*)$, as defined in Lemma \ref{lemma:critical1PS}, given in the fifth column of Table \ref{tab:Gm-action} is a generator of the $\mathbb C^*$-action. \end{lemma}
+Conversely, if $(S,D)$ is given by equations as in the third and fourth entries in a given row of Table \ref{tab:Gm-action}, then $(S, D)$ has singularities as in the first and second entries in the same row of Table \ref{tab:Gm-action} and $(S,D)$ is $\mathbb C^*$-invariant.
+Furthermore the element $\lambda\in \SL(4, \mathbb C^*)$, as defined in Lemma \ref{lemma:critical1PS}, given in the entry of the corresponding row of Table \ref{tab:Gm-action} is a generator of the $\mathbb C^*$-action. \end{lemma}